 Coquito’s breakthrough surpassed Peru and expanded across Latin America.
 Children in Ecuador, Bolivia, Venezuela, Mexico, Uruguay and seven other nations have learned to read with Coquito.
 Although the book made Everardo a millionaire, he never cared for it.
 His passion was just to teach children.
 The multiple accolades, praise, and honorific titles happened because he was truthful to his dreams.

 Nowadays, the 89-year-old Everardo Zapata Santillana reflects: «I’ve been fortunate to have recognition in life, here in Peru and abroad.
 I want to correspond to all the accolades by improving the future copies of Coquito.
 There is always so much to do.»

 Lately, technology has transformed education.
-Software resources, like media or interactive learning, obliged children to spend more hours in front of a computer than with a real teacher.
+Software resources, like media or interactive learning, obliged children to spend more time with a computer than with a real teacher.
 But the prospect of children being educated by machines does not fluster Everardo.
 This revolution is inevitable, he says, and people must adapt.
 In fact, he is also trying to adapt.
 His editors are now studying the options of taking Coquito to the computer screen.